San Diego Progressive Democratic Club Bylaws

 Anyone registered as a Democrat or is ineligible to vote (due to age, non- residency or other legal impediment) but pledges to register as a Democrat when eligible, and supports the purpose of the Club as stated in Article II, above shall be eligible for membership in this club.

-A person is considered a member upon a the receipt by the treasurer of dues outlined in Article III, Section 7 and the executive board’s receipt of complete electronic or physical applications for each individual.
+A person is considered a member upon the receipt by the treasurer of dues outlined in Article III, Section 7 and the executive board’s receipt of complete electronic or physical applications for each individual.
 A member has all the rights and responsibilities of a member in good standing as outlined in Robert’s Rules of Order with the exception of the right to vote.
-Individuals shall become eligible to vote at the second meeting attended as a member.
+Individuals shall become eligible to vote twenty-eight (28) days after first being considered a member.

 Applications shall be provided by the executive board upon request.
 They may take the form of physical paper copies or a form provided electronically.

-A member shall be considered delinquent if they have not paid dues and updated contact information by January 31st of a calendar year.
-A member of the executive board shall attempt to communicate via phone, e-mail, or mail that delinquent status is impending.
-Upon delinquent status, members shall lose voting rights, but shall retain other rights as members.
-If a member is delinquent beyond March 31 of the same calendar year, then SDCPC shall infer they have resigned and strike them from the membership rolls.
+A member shall be considered delinquent if have not paid dues and updated contact information by January 31st of a calendar year.
+The membership chair shall attempt to communicate via phone, e-mail, or mail that delinquent status is impending.
+Upon delinquent status, members shall lose voting rights and ability to run and/or serve on the executive board and committees but shall retain other rights as members.
+If a member is delinquent beyond March 31 of the same calendar year, then SDPDC shall infer they have resigned and strike them from the membership rolls.

-A. Dues shall be reviewed mid-year and recommended by the Executive Board, for approval by the membership, to go into effect for the next membership year.
+A. Dues shall be reviewed mid-year and recommended by the Executive Board, for approval by the membership at the September meeting, to go into effect for the next membership year.
+The Executive Board shall provide notice to members by September 30 of the following year’s dues.
 Dues are due and payable upon joining the club, and annually at the beginning of every club calendar year thereafter.
-Payment of dues shall not be obligatory to anyone for whom it constitutes an economic hardship after due consideration and approval by the Executive Board.
+Payment of dues shall not be obligatory to anyone for whom it constitutes an economic hardship.

 B. Annual dues levels shall be set at: